esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 There are three different transaction modes:

-**Single Mode:** The default mode, where the DMA will perform the copy from the source target to the destination, and trigger an interrupt once done.
+**Single Mode:** The default mode, where the DMA channel will perform the copy from the source target to the destination, and trigger an interrupt once done.

-**Circular mode:** To take full advantage of the speed and transparency of the DMA, a _circular_ mode was implemented.
-When selected, the DMA will relaunch the exactly same transaction upon finishing.
+**Circular mode:** It takes full advantage of the speed and transparency of the DMA.
+When selected, the DMA will relaunch the exact same transaction upon finishing.
 This cycle only stops if by the end of a transaction the _transaction mode_ was changed to _single_.
 The CPU receives a fast interrupt on every transaction finished.

 **Address Mode:** Instead of using the destination pointer and increment to decide where to copy information, an _address list_ must be provided, containing addresses for each data unit being copied.
 It is only carried out in _single_ mode.
 In this mode it's possible to perform only 1D transactions.